Bug #58120

 in my submission that no sleeping for a few seconds between two kills.
 Problems caused.Is that so?

-#8 Updated by Ilya Dryomov about 2 months ago
+Updated by Ilya Dryomov over 1 year ago

 I'm confused.
 What is tfs-rep?
 Can you describe what this process does and how that relates to RBD?